JoshStark/auto-ftp/README.md

     gradlew test

-I [Josh Greatrex] chose to develop Auto FTP in Eclipse, so it may be worth also running the Eclipse-specific tasks as well to help set up your .project:
+If you use Eclipse, it may be worth also running the Eclipse-specific tasks as well to help set up your .project:

     gradlew eclipse